cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/01-introduction.md

 3. (If you had to write the code) **Validate the analysis code:** Make sure that the code is correct by running it over signals used by the original analysis and comparing your signal predictions, e.g. counts, cutflows, with those provided by the analysis team.
 This is the most tricky part!
 4. **Run the code on signal events:** Run the code to obtain predictions for input to the statistical model.

 Exact reinterpretation studies do not need to rerun the analysis over data or backgrounds, but only run on signals.
 Therefore usually a simplified public fast simulation package, such as [Delphes](https://cp3.irmp.ucl.ac.be/projects/delphes) is used for simulating the detector performance.
 Consequently, analyses are also written in a more simplified manner, e.g. with simpler object definitions.
+MA, CM.

+There is also the [RECAST framework](https://iris-hep.org/projects/recast.html) that runs the original analysis chain given signal events at LHE format.

 This is the most commonly used reinterpretation method up to now.
 But perhaps it is time we get more creative!